jindraivanek/talk-fsharp-data-structures/data_structures.md

 <!-- header: '**F# Data Structures**' -->

 # Immutable Data Structures
+- no part of object can be changed after it's created

 ---

 # Why?
 - mutation is common source of bugs
 - immutable data structures are easier to reason about
   - value passed to a function, can't be changed
 - immutable data structures are thread-safe
 - bonus: memory efficient time travelling